The New Default. Your hub for building smart, fast, and sustainable AI software

 Static Site Generation (SSG) in Nuxt

 Nuxt also supports Static Site Generation (SSG) for projects where server-side rendering isn't necessary.
 Unlike SSR, where pages are rendered dynamically on each request, SSG pre-renders pages at build time and serves them as static HTML files.
-It means the application doesn't require a backend server, resulting in blazing-fast performance, lower hosting costs, and improved security.
+The application doesn't require a backend server, resulting in blazing-fast performance, lower hosting costs, and improved security.

 Flexible Rendering with Nuxt